sundar7D0/sundar7D0.github.io/_publications/Synapse, Systolic CNN Accelerator’s Mapper-Simulator Environment.md

 ---

 Systolic arrays are one of the most popular compute substrates within DL accelerators today, as they provide extremely high efficiency for running dense matrix multiplications by re-using operands through local data shifts.
-One such work is [ShaktiMAAN](https://github.com/iitm-sysdl/SHAKTIMAAN), an open-source DNN accelerator for inference on edge devices based on systolic arrays.
+One such effort by [RISE lab](https://shakti.org.in/) at IIT Madras is [ShaktiMAAN](https://github.com/iitm-sysdl/SHAKTIMAAN), an open-source DNN accelerator for inference on edge devices based on systolic arrays.
 The complexity of this accelerator poses a variety of challenges in:
 1. Hardware verification
 2. Bottleneck analysis using performance modelling
 3. Design space trade-offs